melosso/portway/README.md

 When you're ready to host your application in IIS, there are a few important things to keep in mind.
 If you plan to use a proxy, you'll need to configure the correct user identity to ensure everything works smoothly.
 Don't forget to double-check that your application pool and security settings are properly configured for production use - we're assuming you already have the fundamentals of website security covered.

+> [!TIP]
 >  If you're using a **Proxy** setup, make sure you explicitly change the Application Identity.
 It's also worth taking some time to fine-tune your application pool and website settings to maximize uptime and strengthen your security policies.
 For additional guidance on security best practices, you might find [Security Headers by Probely](https://securityheaders.com/) helpful.

 ## 🔐 Auth & Security

-### Token-Based Authentication (Local)
+### Token-Based Authentication

 Portway uses a lightweight token-based system for authentication.
 Tokens are machine-bound and stored securely on disk.